Always something to do for the holidays or rainy day?

 It's okay to let her sleep on the swing for a short while while you're around, just use common sense.
 Do not leave your baby unattended in a swing and therefore do not sleep in it all night.
 You can also do a few things to make the swing safer for a sleeping baby.
 Do not cover the swing with loose cushions or blankets, as they pose a risk of SIDS.

-Your child also sits / lies in the same position in the Maxi cosi or pram, so if your little one has already been in the pram for half an hour, do not let him or her sit in the swing for more than 1,5 hours.
+Also in the Maxi cosi or pram sitting/lying down your child in the same position, so if your little one has already been in the pram for half an hour, don't let him or her sit in the swing for more than 1,5 hours.

 These two hours are just a guideline, but keep an eye out anyway!
 What we also don't want is for the swing to take mom's place.